MicrosoftDocs/well-architected/well-architected/scalability/optimize-cache.md

   - management-and-governance
 ---

-# Caching data for performance optimization
+# Cache data for performance optimization

 Caching is a strategy where you store a copy of the data in front of the main data store.
 Advantages of caching include faster response times and the ability to serve data quickly, which can improve user experience.
 The cache store is typically located closer to the consuming client than the main store.